valiantlynx/urara/urara/comprehensive-guide-frequency-tables/+page.svelte.md

 tags: ['Frequency Tables', 'Histograms', 'Data Visualization', 'Statistics']
 image: '/comprehensive-guide-frequency-tables/image.png'
 alt: 'A Comprehensive Guide to Understanding and Visualizing Frequency Tables'
+summary: Frequency tables and histograms are two of the most commonly used tools in statistics for representing and visualizing data.
+In this guide, we will explore the basics of frequency tables and histograms, including how to create frequency tables, calculate relative frequencies, and visualize the data with histograms.
 ---

 ## Headings